llllllllll/quasiquotes/README.rst

 scope.

-We can also use mutli-statement expressions:
+We can also quote C expressions with the quote expression syntax.

 .. code-block:: python